better-internet/radworks-docs/docs/understanding-radicle/glossary.md

 How Radicle Upstream refers to the default development branch of a project.

 ## node
 A [peer][pr] running an instance of the Radicle Link protocol.
-There can only one node running per device.
+There can only be one node running per device.

 ## passphrase